Email Warmup

 Pros

-• Warm-up is integrated into Woodpecker, so it's easy to turn on and manage
+• Warm-up is integrated into Woodpecker, easy to turn on and manage

 • Can buy mailboxes directly from the platform